isaac-webb/CS-1331/packages/README.md

 # Packages

 ## What is a package?
-In java, a **package** is a group of classes/enums/things we haven't learned about yet that allows us to categorize the classes.
+In java, a **package** is a group of classes/enums/things-we-haven't-learned-about that allows us to categorize the classes.
 It's really useful for organization, and it helps remove naming conflicts, and provide access protection - which basically just means we can limit which classes can use the Types in the package.

 ## What is the point of a package?
 Lets imagine a world without packages: